 What about other head coverings?

+This clinic recommends headwear from the Christine Headwear range.
 This headwear is specifically designed for women with alopecia (hair loss) to be comfortable.

 The use of natural materials, such as cotton, linen and silk materials with light airy designs and super soft fabrics.
+Please click on the images below if you would like to buy.

 Newsletter